ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 When updating Atmosphere always make sure to _read the release notes_.
 They may list important changes and modifications to your system.

+!!! warning "Updating from below Atmosphere 1.0.0"
+    If you update from below Atmosphere 1.0.0, there are additional steps to follow.
+You will have to delete the `sept` folder from your sd, delete `fusee-secondary.bin` from your `atmosphere` folder and update your hekate config file: <a href="../../files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.

 ### Manual method: SD card

 When a new version of Atmosphere releases, you can always update Atmosphere by following these steps: